aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/README.md

   - *Description:* The number of Kinesis shards, or sequence of data records, to use for the data stream.
 The default value has been set to `1` for initial deployment, and testing purposes.
 This value can be changed at a later time, and the guidance re-deployed through CI/CD.
 For information about determining the shards required for your use case, refer to [Amazon Kinesis Data Streams Terminology and Concepts](https://docs.aws.amazon.com/streams/latest/dev/key-concepts.html) in the *Amazon Kinesis Data Streams Developer Guide*.
   - *Type:* Integer
   - *Example:* `1`
+- `METRIC_STREAM_SHARD_COUNT`
+  - *Description:* The number of Kinesis shards, or sequence of data records, to use for the metric output stream.
+The metric output stream is emitted by the Managed Flink app and converted into CloudWatch metrics.
+For information about determining the number of shards required to handle , refer to the *Provisioned mode features and use cases* subsection of [Choose the data stream capacity mode](https://docs.aws.amazon.com/streams/latest/dev/how-do-i-size-a-stream.html#provisionedmode) in the *Amazon Kinesis Data Streams Developer Guide*.
+  - Throughput considerations are determined by the characteristics of metrics emitted by Flink.
+The records per second is determined by the number of defined metrics, the number of distinct dimension combinations for each metric emitted for every windowing group, and the duration of the metric window.
+The average data size is determined by the number and size of the dimensions defined for each metric record.
+The number of consumers is dependent on the number of metric monitoring services, such as Cloudwatch metrics, consuming the stream.
+  - *Type:* Integer
+  - *Example:* `1`
 - `CODECOMMIT_REPO`
   - *Description:* The name of the [AWS CodeCoomit](https://aws.amazon.com/codecommit/), repository used as source control for the codified infrastructure, and CI/CD pipeline.
   - *Type:* String